jeromefroe/dotfiles/install.md

    chsh -s /opt/homebrew/bin/bash
    ```

-1. iTerm2

-   To load our stored preferences, navigate to General > "Preferences and check Load Preferences
-   from a Custom folder or URL" and then select `~/dev/dotfiles/iterm`.
-Then quit and restart
-   iTerm to pick up the preferences.

 1. Alfred
    - Alfred requires a license to enable its Powerpack features.
 I store mine in LastPass so we
      can retrieve it from via the CLI: